firepear/petrel/README.md

 # Using Petrel

 This is the reference implementation, which is written in Golang.
-I have plans to write client implementations in Python and Swift in the near future.
+I have plans to write client implementations in Python and/or Swift in the near future.
 They'll be linked here when they exist.

 For a minimal introduction, see the [server](https://pkg.go.dev/github.com/firepear/petrel/server?tab=doc)